- Start date: September

 These are designed to develop and enhance the knowledge and skills critical for our graduates' future careers in project management and innovation.
 We place great emphasis on your ability to work effectively in complex, dynamic and uncertain environments, and to recognise the challenges that these circumstances pose.

-You'll also be able to pursue your individual interests and further develop specialised skills relevant to your preferred career paths through a wide range of elective classes.
+Many of our classes offer you the opportunity to pursue your individual interests and further develop specialised skills by focusing your work on industries and technologies relevant to your preferred career paths.

 Project & Programme Management